 NFC, though not present in current Apple mobile devices is present in the new Nexus, and recent Blackberry, Samsung, Sony and HTC handsets.
-Facebook are also developing NFC technology.
+Facebook is also developing NFC technology.
 Advances made to NFC technology in Japan have inspired the industry to sit up and take notice, but mobile companies need to capitalise in 2013, persuading banks and credit card companies to get behind it to ensure users have the confidence to start touching rather than swiping.

 Some progress has already been made, with MasterCard recently signing a strategic partnership agreement with C-Sam (NFC mobile wallet and transaction platform provider) and the Oyster readers on all London’s buses being upgraded to accept contactless payments alongside Oyster transactions.
 Further integration can be seen in the “Recommended on Google” shop window stickers, which are embedded with NFC technology and allow users to access information/offers/vouchers simply by holding their phone up to the window.

 Long a mantra for city types playing the markets, tracking and incorporating live trends within marketing campaigns will become more and more important for marketers.
 With such a wealth of data available from such a vast range of source (including chat rooms and Twitter, from which trends are being discerned and used to ‘auto’ buy and sell shares), it is increasingly common for real time available data trends to be used to help shape real time marketing campaigns.
 With that in mind Fast Web Media has launched weatherFIT, an innovative new PPC software that ensures specific adverts are sent to specific towns and cities based on live and forecast weather conditions.